 This herb was a traditional remedy of the Native American Indians in the Great Plains, where it grows wild.
 The Cheyenne, Comanche, and other tribes used it for many ailments, including snake bite, toothaches, sore throats, tonsillitis, coughs, and blood and lymphatic diseases.

 A lay doctor, H. C. F. Meyer, “re-discovered” it in the 1870s, and within 20 years it became the most popular herb of the era.
 Dr. Meyer was so confident in his claims that he offered to “allow himself to be bitten by several rattlesnakes” to prove the truth of his claims.
 Meyer claimed to know of over 600 cases in which his remedy had not failed to cure rattlesnake bites.”

 - Use only cultivated resources.

-- Possible alternatives include marsh mallow, boneset, and astragalus.
-Spilanthes nicely replaces the herb’s antibacterial, antiviral, immunostimulating, and antifungal effects.
-Burdock is antibacterial for bacteria classified as gram-positive, and thyme has antibacterial, antifungal, and antiviral properties; both of these herbs are also good alternatives. ~Steven Foster, Planting the Future, pg.
+- Possible alternatives include marshmallow, boneset, and astragalus.
+Spilanthes nicely replaces the herb’s antibacterial, antiviral, immune-stimulating, and anti-fungal effects.
+Burdock is antibacterial for bacteria classified as gram-positive, and thyme has antibacterial, anti-fungal, and anti-viral properties; both of these herbs are also good alternatives. ~Steven Foster, Planting the Future, pg.
 94-95, 97-98

 Use the beautiful cone flowers in salad or as garnish.

-Use a strong infusion of echinacea in a bath to help sooth the skin.
+Use a strong infusion in a bath to help sooth the skin.